 Tire Rotations & Tire Replacements MN

 A vehicle’s tires can be one of the most important aspects of safe driving, and determining how a vehicle will drive in general.
 Regular tire rotations can also determine in what conditions it will drive safely, and how long it will be able to be driven before it can no longer function properly without new tires.
 At St. Paul Automotive, our St. Paul, Minnesota mechanics have been in the vehicle maintenance and repair business for years, servicing vehicles from top to bottom, inside and out.
 In Minnesota, we’ve found that having fresh tires with good tread and proper care is essential for safe driving, especially when drivers are dealing with snow, ice, hail, and rain.
 The Minnesota weather that we’ve all come to know and love is never kind to our vehicles, and harsh Minnesota storms can only be driven through in a reliable vehicle with tires that have what it takes to challenge the storms.
+Give us a call.

 Proper Tire Upkeep Includes Routine Tire Rotations

 When you buy new tires, it’s easy to think that, from here on out, everything will be perfectly smooth now that your old tires are gone and your new deep-tread tires are working their magic.
 What vehicle owners tend to forget, though, is that new tires aren’t invincible, and they aren’t going to last for years all on their own.
 While new tires do have the promise of lasting for years, if you don’t properly maintain them, they won’t last nearly as long as you’d like.
 With routine tire rotations, though, you can ensure that your tires last and work effectively for much longer, helping you save hundreds of dollars on the cost of replacing tires too often.